wtsia/Blog-Site/roverblog/content/posts/relational-databases.md

 ```
 UPDATE table_name SET field='value' WHERE attribute='value';
 ```
+# Relational Algebra
+Relational algebra is a formal and mathematical framework used to manipulate and query data stored in relational database management systems (RDBMS).
+It provides a set of operations and rules for working with relational databases, allowing users to retrieve, modify, and combine data in a structured and systematic way.
+Relational algebra serves as the foundation for SQL (Structured Query Language), which is the standard language for interacting with relational databases.

+The fundamental components of relational algebra are:

+1. Relations: In relational algebra, data is organized into tables called relations.
+Each relation consists of rows (tuples) and columns (attributes).
+Rows represent individual records, while columns represent the attributes or characteristics of the data.

+2. Operations: Relational algebra defines various operations that can be applied to relations.
+These operations can be categorized into two main types:

+   a.
+Unary Operations: These operations work on a single relation.
+      - Selection (σ): It selects rows from a relation that satisfy a specified condition.
+For example, you can use the selection operation to retrieve all customers with a certain age.

+      - Projection (π): It selects specific columns (attributes) from a relation while preserving the rows.
+This operation helps in creating new relations with a subset of attributes.

+      - Renaming (ρ): This operation is used to assign new names to relations and their attributes.
+It can be helpful when combining multiple relations.

+   b.
+Binary Operations: These operations involve two relations and are used to create new relations by combining or comparing existing ones.
+      - Union (∪): Combines two relations to produce a new relation containing all distinct rows from both input relations.

+      - Intersection (∩): Generates a new relation containing rows that are common to both input relations.

+      - Set Difference (-): Produces a new relation containing rows from the first input relation that are not present in the second input relation.

+      - Cartesian Product (×): Combines all possible pairs of rows from two input relations, resulting in a new relation with a potentially large number of rows.

+      - Join (⨝): This operation combines rows from two relations based on a specified condition.
+Joins are essential for retrieving related data from multiple tables.

+Relational algebra operations can be combined and nested to create complex queries that retrieve, transform, and filter data as needed.
+SQL queries are essentially expressions in relational algebra, with SQL providing a more user-friendly interface for interacting with relational databases.

+In summary, relational algebra is a mathematical framework used to perform operations on relational databases.
+It provides a formal and systematic way to query and manipulate data stored in tables, and it forms the basis for the SQL language used in practice for working with relational databases.

 # Starting a MySQL Instance
 Per instructions on [mysql's docker page](https://hub.docker.com/_/mysql), we will be making a docker compose file with the following recommended settings.
 This will be done on a Linux based OS: